fastify/fastify/docs/Guides/Delay-Accepting-Requests.md

 ## Conclusion

-This is the gist of it.
-Of course the specifics of the implementation will vary from a problem to another, but the main goal of this guide was to show a very specific use case of an issue that could be solved within Fastify's ecosystem.
+Specifics of the implementation will vary from one problem to another, but the main goal of this guide was to show a very specific use case of an issue that could be solved within Fastify's ecosystem.

-This guide is a tutorial ont he use of plugins, decorators and hooks to solve the problem of delaying serving specific requests on our application.
+This guide is a tutorial on the use of plugins, decorators, and hooks to solve the problem of delaying serving specific requests on our application.
 It's not production-ready, as it keeps local state (the `magicKey`) and it's not horizontally scalable (we don't want to flood our provider, right?).
 One way